wishonia/wishonia/public/docs/organization/prize.md

 2. **Adherence to Guidelines**: Follow the project’s coding standards and contribution guidelines.
 3. **Impact**: Contributions that have a significant positive impact on the project, such as major bug fixes or new features, will be favored.
 4. **Complexity**: Solving complex problems or implementing sophisticated solutions will be highly regarded.
-5. **Innovation**: Creative and innovative solutions that enhance the project in unique ways are encouraged.
+5. **Innovation**: Creative and solutions that enhance the project in unique ways are encouraged.

 #### **Submission Process:**